-Figure 4: The feasibility proposal for McKinnon Cycleway (Extract Jacobs SAR 2016)
+Figure 4: The feasibility proposal for McKinnon Cycleway (Extract Jacobs SAR 2017)

-In terms of route continuity this eliminates the steep section up to Newton street, eliminates the crossing of Newton Road and also the need to cross Ian McKinnon Drive at Upper Queen Street for cyclists that are using the North Western to City route.
+In terms of route continuity the route eliminates the steep section up to Newton Road, eliminates the crossing of Newton Road and also the need to cross Ian McKinnon Drive at Upper Queen Street.

-The route is much more direct as shown in the before and after photos below.
+Traffic modelling demonstrated that it would be feasible to reduce the traffic lanes on Upper Ian McKinnon Drive from two southbound to one lane southbound.
+After an initial settling period of about three months, which included the quieter December and January period followed by a busy February period, the usage of the intersection has shown an acceptable Level of Service as predicted.

+Some comparison of the route as planned and as constructed are shown in the following photographs.
+These show that the planned more direct route has been achieved.